justas-/SiKLink/README.md

 _N.B._

 - RSSI figure drawing is not (yet) implemented.
 - Serial port drop-down is populated when the app starts.
-If you connect the SiK radio while the app is running, select the "<refresh>" option to re-populate the list.
+If you connect the SiK radio while the app is running, select the "&lt;refresh&gt;" option to re-populate the list.